gustavord/interactive-ukraine-map/README.md

 # interactive-ukraine-map
 This project is an interactive map of Ukraine in the context of the Russo-Ukrainian conflict - you can interact with each individual oblast and draw arrows on the map.
 The program also includes features for saving and loading simulations.

+You can download the executable from the releases.
+It should work as a standalone.

 ## Saving and loading

 To save any changes you have made to the map, click the save button.
 Two save files will be generated in the same folder the application is in (one for the regions and another for the drawn arrows).